edgonzalesjr/Windows-Penetration-Testing/README.md

 ## Outcome
 - Gained practical experience in identifying and exploiting vulnerabilities within Windows-based environments.
 - Developed the ability to execute LLMNR poisoning to intercept network traffic and capture credentials in misconfigured networks.
-- Mastered the use of SMB relay attacks to bypass authentication mechanisms and escalate privileges without needing plaintext passwords.
+- Proficient in having used SMB relay attacks to bypass authentication mechanisms and escalate privileges.
 - Gained proficiency in exploiting IPv6 attacks to compromise network defenses in mixed IPv4/IPv6 environments.
-- Acquired expertise in Pass The Hash techniques for lateral movement within compromised networks.
+- Acquired expertise in Pass The Password/Hash techniques for lateral movement within compromised networks.
 - Developed a deep understanding of Kerberoasting for extracting service account credentials via Active Directory misconfigurations.
-- Built proficiency with industry-standard penetration testing tools like Mimikatz, Impacket, Hashcat, and Wireshark to simulate real-world attacks and identify weaknesses in systems.
+- Built proficiency with industry-standard penetration testing tools to simulate real-world attacks and identify weaknesses in systems.
-- Strengthened my ability to apply attack methods in realistic scenarios, preparing me to effectively assess, detect, and mitigate security risks as a Security Analyst.
+- Strengthened the ability to apply attack methods in realistic scenarios, preparing to effectively assess, detect, and mitigate security risks.
-- Enhanced my readiness to contribute to incident response, vulnerability assessments, and network defense strategies in a professional setting.
+- Enhanced readiness to contribute to incident response, vulnerability assessments, and network defense strategies in a professional setting.

 ## Acknowledgements
-This project combines ideas and methods from various sources, such as the Real World Windows Pentest by David Bombal and TCM Security, Josiah Pierce vulnerable VM and my IT experience.
+This project combines ideas and methods from various sources, such as the Real World Windows Pentest by David Bombal and TCM Security and my IT experience.
 These resources provided the fundamental information and techniques, which were then modified in light of practical uses.
  - [David Bombal](https://www.youtube.com/watch?v=BsS7VITiUXo)
  - [TCM Security](https://academy.tcm-sec.com/)
  - [Kali Linux](https://www.kali.org/)